giordi91/giordi91.github.io/content/post/spirvFloat3.md

 };
 ```

-I am usually weary of data types packing for anything that is not 16 bytes aligned, especially in constant buffers and  arrys,
+I am usually weary of data types packing for anything that is not 16 bytes aligned, especially in constant buffers and  arrays,
 but this is was a storage buffer, the closest thing you can get to a normal flat array allocation in GLSL.
 As you can imagine, this did not go very well, the mesh was not being read properly.